software-mansion/react-native-reanimated/README.md

 ```

 Updates `position` node by running timing based animation from a given position to a destination determined by `toValue`.
 The animation is expected to last `duration` milliseconds and use `easing` function that could be set to one of the nodes exported by the `Easing` object.
-The `frameTime` node will also get updated and represents the progress of animation in milliseconds (how long the animation has lasted so far).
-Similarly to the `time` node that just indicates the last clock time the animation node has been evaluated.
+The `frameTime` node will also get updated and represents the progress of animation in milliseconds (how long the animation has lasted so far), similar to the `time` node that just indicates the last clock time the animation node has been evaluated.
 Both of these variables are expected to be reset before restarting the animation.
 Finally `finished` node will be set to `1` when the position reaches the final value or when `frameTime` exceeds `duration`.

 ---
 ### `spring`